 The Automobile Driving Museum in El Segundo (near LAX) isn't just about the cars.
 It's also about the famous and not-so-famous drivers who drove the museum's vehicles.
 On Sundays, guests have the opportunity to go for a ride in one of the classic cars for a trip back in time.

 The Automobile Driving Museum also hosts the Hot Rod/Car Craft Magazine Cruise Nights on select Friday and Saturday nights.
-Check their website for details.

 The Nethercutt Museum and Collection are two related attractions in Sylmar in the north San Fernando Valley.
 The Museum, which showcases 130 antique, vintage and classic cars, is open for self-guided exploration.
-The Collection, which includes 4 floors of antique cars, car memorabilia, antique furniture, clocks, watches and mechanical musical instruments, can only be visited on a guided tour, available by reservation only.
+The Collection, which includes 4 floors of antique cars, car memorabilia, antique furniture, clocks, watches, and mechanical musical instruments, can only be visited on a guided tour, available by reservation only.
 Just outside the Nethercutt Museum is a 1937 Canadian Pacific Royal Hudson Locomotive and 1912 Pullman Private Car.

 Some of LA's auto museums own vehicles used in TV and movies, but many famous star cars are still owned by the studios that used them, and they are on display as part of the studio tours.
 Universal Studios Hollywood has some prop cars out on the theme park lot where you can see them up close, and many more can be seen on the Backlot as part of the tram tour.
 Warner Bros Studios has a Warner Bros Picture Car Museum that is part of their Studio Tour.

 Exotic and Stock Car Racing & Driving Experiences